MilkyBoat/BLCred/README.md

 ## Offline version

-> An offline implement of BLCred system based on python
+> An half on-chain implement of BLCred system based on python. blockchain is only responsible for recording credentials.

 ### Prerequisites and setup: